 As the world continues to go wireless the demand put on the Wi-Fi network intensifies.
 More and more organizations are relying on wireless and less on the wired network for mobility and the expanding increase in IoT devices.

 Schools, Stadiums, Cities, Warehouses, Factories, and more are all going wireless which increases the need for better wireless.

 Wi-Fi 6 the next step in closing the gap to what a wired network can do and adding mobility.

 More speed and capacity per AP than previous Wi-Fi standards

 Cost is similar to existing Wi-Fi 5 AP’s

 Eliminate wired switch ports as more users and IoT devices go wireless

-Wi-Fi 6 Access Points can be used in both Managed Cloud and on Premises environments
+Wi-Fi 6 Access Points can be Managed in both a Cloud and on Premises environment.

 Wi-Fi 6 Access Points are backwards compatible with previous Generations of